BACON CHEESEBURGER HAMBURGER HELPER NOT!!**

 • Toss with cooked pasta and pour into prepared baking dish.

-• Top with crumbled Garlic Croutons.
+• Top with crumbled bread crumbs or garlic croutons.

 • Bake 30 minutes until heated through.